The Arizona Trail

 Welcome to yet another backpacking blog!
 This website was created by Peaches (Jeff Kessler), and is intended to help folks better learn about backpacking, and to aid them in planning their own trips.
 I enjoy thru-hiking and ultralight backpacking in the great outdoors.
 I also create fairly-technical tools (models) from time-to-time that can be used to better calculate thru-hiking costs, and can help tech-savvy backpackers plan trips.

-I most recently finished hiking the Arizona Trail, and give it 4/5 stars!
+The Arizona Trail is the most recent long-distance trail I’ve completed.
+I give it 4/5 stars!
 Mile-for-mile, it’s an amazing trail that is certainly worthy of the ‘National Scenic Trail’ title!
 I still think the Continental Divide Trail is the best long trail I’ve ever done.

 During the COVID-19 pandemic, I created a framework and model to help improve our understanding for how to backpack responsibly.
 This framework considers community and individual risks with spreading COVID.
 Since I developed the framework, society has gradually shifted toward a different apprehension about COVID.
 I no longer think my COVID framework applies.
 I genuinely believe that thru-hiking and backpacking is one of the safest activities to partake in.